submariner-io/submariner-website/src/content/contributing/website/style_guide.md

 Both the "Sub-mariner" ("Sub-MARE-en-er", like the watch) and "Submarine-er" ("Sub-muh-REEN-er", like the Navy job) pronunciations are okay.

-The second option, "Submarine-er", has historically been more common as Chris Kim (the initial creator) imagined the iconography of the project like a Submarine laying cables.
+The second option, "Submarine-er", has historically been more common as Chris Kim (the initial creator) imagined the iconography of the project as related to submarine cables.

 [kube docs guide]: https://kubernetes.io/docs/contribute/style/style-guide